webinfluenza/grunt-csstoc/README.md

 ### Usage Examples

 #### Default Options
-In this example, the PlugIn will read all the `@tocitem` entries and generates the TOC from these entries.
+In this example, the PlugIn will read all the `@tocitem` entries from the CSS file and generates the TOC from these entries.

 ```js
 grunt.initConfig( {